ELABDELLAOUI-HAJAR/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-puts.c : function that prints a string.
 4-print_rev.c : function that prints a string, in reverse.
 5-rev_string.c : function that reverse string.
+6-puts2.c : function that prints every other character of a string, starting with the first character.